Hudson Yards (development): Wynn New York City proposal

+2025 plan

+In May 2025, Related announced their new development plans for the western portion of the Hudson Yards.
+Under this plan, 4,000 housing units would be built and a new office building would be included.
+A 6.6 acre public park would surround the new development.
+That June, Related and New York City mayor Eric Adams announced that 625 of the new apartments would be affordable and that, in addition to the park, there would be a daycare and a 750-student public school.
+The City Council subsequently rezoned the western part of Hudson Yards to allow for the new development.
+That September, the state offered Related $2 billion for the development of the western part of Hudson Yards, which would cover the cost of a platform, rent payments to the MTA for the use of air rights, and some funding for a new school on the site.

 Rail yard platform

-The new platform upon which the Hudson Yards development is being built is bordered by 10th and 12th Avenues and by 30th and 33rd Streets.
+The Hudson Yards development stands atop a platform that is bordered by 10th and 12th Avenues and by 30th and 33rd Streets.
 In 2014, it was expected to cost more than $20 billion and was projected to eventually see 65,000 visitors a day.
 Construction on the platform began in March 2014.
 Construction was overseen by Related Companies' executive vice president, Timur Galen.

 The 28 acre Hudson Yards project is located in the Hudson Yards area of Manhattan, between the Chelsea and Hell's Kitchen neighborhoods.
 It was constructed over the existing at-grade West Side Yard, allowing LIRR trains to continue to be stored during midday hours.
 To minimize construction impact on the LIRR's ability to store trains during midday and peak hours, caissons were drilled into bedrock throughout much of the site, over which the platform was to be built.
 However, only 38% of the ground level at West Side Yard was to be filled in with columns to support the development.
 Much of the platform itself was built by a huge Manitowoc 18000 crane.
 The eastern platform, supporting the towers, comprises 16 bridges.
 The platform for the Eastern Rail Yard was completed in October 2015, and the western part of the platform was completed the following year.

 In 2013, Amtrak announced it would build a "tunnel box" through the project areas to reserve the space for a future rail right-of-way such as the proposed Gateway Project.
 Construction began September 2013 and took two years.
 The underground concrete casing is 800 ft long, 50 ft wide, and approximately 35 ft tall.